anorak-lightman/NPB136-Final-Project/README.md

 tictactoe.py is the code to play against the model in the command line

-  - make sure to have the model.pth file in a folder called TicTacToeModel with the folder in the same working directory as the above python file
+  - make sure to have the model.pth file in a folder called TicTacToeModel with that folder in the same working directory as the above python file